quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

-A `RECEIVE_COIN` transaction is valid if the Tip including the `SEND_COIN` transaction has been signed by the Notary Group and that Tip includes the transaction, it has a destination that matches this Chain Tree, and it has a $$send\_coin\_transaction\_id that does not appear in the Chain Tree previously (preventing “double receive”).
+A `RECEIVE_COIN` transaction is valid if the Tip including the `SEND_COIN` transaction has been signed by the Notary Group and that Tip includes the transaction, it has a destination that matches this Chain Tree, and it has a `send_coin_transaction_id` that does not appear in the Chain Tree previously (preventing “double receive”).

 ### Cryptocurrency Discussion